tweedegolf/henk/README.md

 Henk relies on the Go autocert library to obtain Let's Encrypt certificates.
 It only obtains certificates for domains whose corresponding socket exists.

-Henk has about a 100 lines of Go glue code which is a fairly small attack surface, but it has not yet been thoroughly reviewed.
+Henk has about a hundred lines of Go glue code which is a fairly small attack surface, but it has not yet been thoroughly reviewed.

 Anyone with one of henk's authorized keys can use henk, host anything on any subdomain and steal subdomain proxies from others.
-This is a limitation of OpenSSH's reverse proxy feature.
 Make sure you only give access to people you trust and that trust each other.

 ### FAQ